Altai Tavan Bogd National Park

 Backcountry Skiing

-During the winter months, Altai Tavan Bogd National Park becomes a playground for backcountry skiing enthusiasts.
+During winter, Altai Tavan Bogd National Park becomes a playground for backcountry skiing enthusiasts.
 The park’s high-altitude slopes and deep snow provide excellent conditions for skiing.
 The remote location and unspoiled landscapes offer a unique and challenging experience for those looking to ski in one of the world’s most beautiful and untouched environments.

 Practical Information for Visitors